willthames/willthames.github.io/_posts/2016-11-05-intro-to-code-reviews.markdown

 draft: true
 ---
-Most software development teams have long been doing code reviews, and it's definitely not uncommon amongst systems administrators, but neither is it universally practised.
+Most software development teams have long been doing code reviews, and while it's not uncommon amongst systems administrators, it's not universally practised.

 ## Why do code reviews

-Code reviews are a means of ensuring a team-level quality of code &ndash;
+Constructive code reviews are a means of ensuring the quality of code is consistent across the team &ndash;
-hopefully all code gets brought to a much higher standard as a result.
+and typically all code gets brought to a much higher standard as a result.
 Through code reviews, junior team members can see obtain feedback from their peers on their contributions before merge, as well as learn from the feedback on other colleagues' contributions.
 But code review